· AI

 Input validation matters more for AI than traditional software.
 Your agent needs schema validation on all inputs, type checking, range validation, format verification.
 Because unlike rule-based systems, AI agents fail in unexpected ways when they get unexpected input.

 Graceful degradation separates production systems from prototypes.
 What happens when your agent can’t complete a task?
 Does it fail silently?
 Return partial results?
 Fall back to a simpler approach?
 Hand off to a human?
-AI reliability engineering requires answering these questions before deployment, not after the first failure at 11 PM on a Friday.
+AI reliability engineering requires answering these questions before deployment, not after the first painful failure at 11 PM on a Friday.

 The teams building reliable agents design for failure modes first.
 They assume the model will hallucinate, tools will time out, and dependencies will go down.
 Then they build systems that work anyway.